Of all the pieces of equipment that separate the recreational swimmer from those who are training more seriously, the most obvious is the swim cap.

 A swim cap creates at least a small barrier between your hair and the water which can limit the amount of chlorine damage.

 Additionally, the cap will keep all your hair in one place and so it will not have chlorinated water constantly flowing through the individual strands.
+For more on the topic of protecting your hair while swimming, check out our post; How Long After Dying Hair Can I Swim?
+How Do Swimmers Protect Their Hair!

 Should You Wet Your Hair Before Putting On A Swim Cap?